 License

 This book is free.
-Not necessarily ‘free’ as in you paid nothing for it.
+Not necessarily “free,” as in you paid nothing for it.
 If you read the e-book, you probably didn’t pay anything.
 But if you read a paper copy, you might have paid a little something.
-That’s good – it helps cover the real cost of printing on paper and whatnot.
-But the book is “free” as in it’s under a free license.
+That’s good—it helps cover the real cost of printing on paper and whatnot.
+But the book is “free” in that it’s under a free license.
 And it will remain so.

 The Creative Commons Attribution-NonCommercial-ShareAlike license (included below) is kind of the book equivalent to an “open source” license in software.
 My entire adult life I have benefited from the use of open source software.
-Indeed, this entire book was written and produced exclusively with open source software. (‘Which software?’ the nerds among you ask: vim, markdown, pandoc, git, make, Inkscape, Gimp, tmux, screen, mupdf, and of course all of the various Linux distros that are my daily driver desktop computers.)
-But I’m not much of a programmer so I can’t give back to the open source world (other than boring money).
-I did write this novel though.
+Indeed, this entire book was written and produced exclusively with open source software. (“Which software?” the nerds among you ask: vim, markdown, pandoc, git, make, Inkscape, Gimp, tmux, screen, mupdf, and of course all of the various Linux distros that are my daily driver desktop computers.)
+But I’m not much of a programmer, so I can’t give back to the open source world (other than through boring financial means).
+I did write this novel, though.
 I put a lot of work into it.
 I hope it has got a good amount of entertainment value.
-I hope that by putting it out for free it entertains lots of people—maybe some of those people will even been open source programmers, and thus I might return the favor in some small way to the open source software community.
+I hope that by putting it out for free, it entertains lots of people—maybe some of those people will even been open source programmers, and thus I might return the favor in some small way to the open source software community.

 If you really, really liked this book, and you feel like you really, really want to give someone money for it, maybe consider donating to one of the many open source software foundations.
 Try to pick one that is scrappy and small, since well-known open-source software often is (and should be) supported by the for-profit companies making bazillions of dollars off their work.
 Or, if you are among those who despise all things software and technology, how about housing instead?
 Housing Court Answers does amazing work with low-income tenants in NYC: https://housingcourtanswers.org/